Androidiana/OnePlus6Oxygen_22.J.62_debloater/README.md

-# OnePlus6Oxygen_22.J.62_debloater
+# Derpfest_op7tpro_debloater
-make OxygenOS like pure AOSP
+degoogle rom

 ## reason
-tying to cleanup OxygenOS, removing all extra apks to make OOS like a pure Android AOSP build, no Google, no OnePlus add-ons
+tying to cleanup rom, removing all extra apks to make OOS like a pure Android AOSP build, no Google, no OnePlus add-ons

 ## modules
 - **Lite** option, preserves PlayService, PlayStore and few  other core applications